jessievandam/datasets_collision_flowchart/README.md

 3. **Collision detection.** In `collision_detection.m`, a BPF is applied to the estimated forces and with a constant threshold and the two-peaks phenomenon (described in the paper "Collision detection, isolation and identification for a legged manipulator"), a collision is detected.
 The bool `collision` indicates if a collision occurs for each time instant, with either a 0 or a 1.
 4. **Collision identification.** In `collision_identification.m` the disturbance forces are computed and subtracted from the estimated forces, resulting in the final estimated collision force.
 The magnitude of this final collision force is calculated such that it can be plotted against the ground truth F/T collision force.

 To extract and plot the collision data for a specific dataset, one needs to run the script `main.m`.
-The corresponding dataset can be selected with a call to the `load` function during the initialization of the same script (f.e. `load(dataset9);`).
+A dataset can be selected by setting the variable `datasetNr` equal to the corresponding number (e.g., `datasetNr=1`) at the beginning of the script.